 J. Daniel Hasty is an Assistant Professor of Linguistics, joining the English Department at Coastal Carolina University in 2012.
 Daniel is a sociolinguist specializing in syntactic variation with a focus on Southern United States English.

-Additionally, Daniel studies language attitudes in the South.
-Because of this, he is interested in Southern identity construction, issues associated with the Standard Language Ideology, and representations of Southern English and Culture in literature and popular culture.
-His studies of language attitudes in the South have appeared in Tributaries, Journal of the Alabama Folklife Association as well as the forthcoming collection Speaking of Alabama: Language History, Diversity and Change to be published by the University of Alabama Press.
+Additionally, Daniel studies language attitudes in the South, particularly in Appalachia.
+Because of this, he is interested in Southern and Appalachian identity construction, issues associated with the Standard Language Ideology, and representations of Southern and Appalachian English and Culture in literature and popular culture.
+He has published work on Southerners’ attitudes towards Southern English, work on attitudes and interpretations specifically of doctor’s usage of double modals, as well as a large-scale project with Dr. Becky Childs looking at young Appalachian speakers’ usage and perception of traditional Appalachian English features.
+Daniel’s work has appeared in Lingua, American Speech, Penn Working Papers in Linguistics, the Journal of the Alabama Folklife Association, and collections published by Oxford University Press and the University of Alabama Press.